AsteroidsCode/Evolocity-Monitor/README.md

 # Evolocity Monitor
 This is a esay to use **PWA** and **OPEN SOURCE** electric cart dashboard built for New Zealands Evolocity Comprtion.
 You can try it [Here](https://asteroidscode.github.io/Evolocity-Monitor/publicDesktop/index.html)

+__Please do not spam this application as there is a usage limit__

+__Please do not use the keys in this repository for anything nefarious__

 ## Installation
 To install the app simply go to the *Link Above* and add to your homescreen.